HayonCS/ea-app/README.md

 Our server is using [Redis](https://redis.io) to provide a variety of services:

-- As an in-memory [cache](https://redis.io/topics/client-side-caching) for fast retrieval of Test Plans, Configuration data, and DCIGen versioned library information.
+- As an in-memory [cache](https://redis.io/topics/client-side-caching) for fast retrieval of data.
-- As a [key/value](https://redis.com/nosql/key-value-databases) store for holding user data like recently opened test plans, Test Plan Lockout state, user preferences, or Execution state.
+- As a [key/value](https://redis.com/nosql/key-value-databases) store for holding user data.
-- As a [pub/sub](https://redis.io/topics/pubsub) service for asynchronous messaging between server and client (such as Test Plan Lockout updates).
+- As a [pub/sub](https://redis.io/topics/pubsub) service for asynchronous messaging between server and client.
 - As a host for the [Bull](https://github.com/OptimalBits/bull) job runner.

 If you want to connect to the local instance of Redis with a tool like `TablePlus`: